openstack/openstack-manuals/doc/admin-guide/source/networking-config-identity.rst

    * - ``[neutron] auth_strategy``
      - Keep the default ``keystone`` value for all production deployments.
    * - ``[neutron] admin_project_name``
-     - Update to the name of the service project created in the above section on Identity configuration.
+     - Update to the name of the service tenant created in the above section on Identity configuration.
    * - ``[neutron] admin_username``
      - Update to the name of the user created in the above section on Identity